HomeDiscoverLocal Culture

 8 min readApr 29, 2026

-Onsen Etiquette: What Every First-Time Visitor Actually Needs to Know
+Onsen Etiquette: What First-Time Visitors Actually Need to Know

 Etiquettenationwide

-Onsen Etiquette: What Every First-Time Visitor Actually Needs to Know
+Onsen Etiquette: What First-Time Visitors Actually Need to Know

 8 min readApr 27, 2026